 - Separate bank accounts that you use for spending your own individual money

 Most people who budget choose the second option.
-Like how you might have a line item in your budget for “groceries” or “pets,” so too you can have a line item in your budget for “his fun money” and “her fun money.”
+Just like your line item in your budget for “groceries” or “pets,” so too you can have a line item in your budget for “his fun money” and “her fun money.”
 That way, you’ll still keep a cap on your spending, your spouse can still make sure you’re not buying anything totally shady, and you don’t need to go through the hassle of keeping a separate account.

 GOOD COMMUNICATION IS KEY